SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis: Experiments

+We evaluate ATISS~\cite{paschalidou2021atiss}, DiffuScene~\cite{tang2024diffuscene}, InstructScene~\cite{lin2024instructscene}, LayoutGPT~\cite{feng2024layoutgpt}, LayoutVLM~\cite{sun2025layoutvlm}, and Holodeck~\cite{yang2024holodeck}.
 ATISS is an early transformer-based model that generates indoor scenes conditioned on the room type and floor plan shape.
 While it cannot be conditioned on text descriptions, it is often used as a baseline in recent work, and we include it to evaluate the importance of being able to condition on text descriptions.
-DiffuScene models scene generation as a diffusion process and can be conditioned on text descriptions.
-InstructScene incorporates a semantic scene graph as an intermediate representation and uses graph diffusion to generate scenes conditioned on text descriptions.
-LayoutGPT is a pioneering work that uses LLM to generate indoor scenes given text descriptions.
-Following the trend of using VLMs for world knowledge, Holodeck is an extensive system designed to generate multi-room indoor scenes conditioned on text descriptions with the goal of creating virtual environments for embodied AI simulation.
+All other methods we evaluate can be conditioned on text descriptions.
+DiffuScene models scene generation as a diffusion process.
+InstructScene incorporates a semantic scene graph as an intermediate representation and uses graph diffusion to generate scenes.
+LayoutGPT is a pioneering work that uses LLM to generate indoor scenes as CSS code.
+Following the trend of using VLMs for world knowledge, Holodeck is an extensive system designed to generate multi-room indoor scenes for embodied AI simulation, and LayoutVLM is a recent method that incorporates differentiable optimization into a VLM-based framework for generating scene layouts.

 ATISS, DiffuScene, and InstructScene are all trained on the 3D-FRONT dataset~\cite{fu20213dfront, fu20213dfuture}.
-While LayoutGPT does not involve training, it uses scenes from 3D-FRONT as in-context examples to guide an LLM to generate scenes.
-Holodeck does not require a pre-existing scene dataset and uses assets from Objaverse~\cite{deitke2023objaverse}.
+While LayoutGPT does not involve training, it provides scenes from 3D-FRONT as in-context examples to the LLM.
+Holodeck and LayoutVLM do not require a pre-existing scene dataset and use assets from Objaverse~\cite{deitke2023objaverse}.
 All methods use retrieval to obtain 3D assets for the scenes, and we use the same asset sources as in the original work.
 DiffuScene and InstructScene cannot be conditioned on a floor plan shape, while the others can.
 Only Holodeck can generate architectural elements (floors, walls, windows, doors, and ceilings) in addition to objects.
 For other methods, we provide a 6 m $\times$ 6 m square floor plan shape with walls as input.
-Generations requiring a GPU are run on a single NVIDIA RTX 4090 with 24 GB of VRAM, totaling less than 1 hour of GPU time across all methods.
+Generations requiring a GPU are run on a single NVIDIA RTX 4090 with 24 GB of VRAM, totaling less than 2 hours of GPU time across all methods.
 For all VLM usage, we use \textit{GPT-4o-2024-08-06}~\cite{achiam2023gpt} with the default parameters.
-Note that while we choose to evaluate these five methods, \ours is a general evaluation framework applicable to a wide range of scene generation methods.
+Note that while we choose to evaluate these six methods, \ours is a general evaluation framework applicable to a wide range of scene generation methods.